koksalp/wordle/README.md

 # WORDLE

-Visit https://wordle-az1x.onrender.com to play the game.
+Visit https://wordle-az1x.onrender.com to play the gamezzzzz.

 ## What is it?